Multilevel-NN/torchbraid/README.md

 ## GPU direct communication

-Torchbraid uses direct GPU communication when running simulations on GPUs.
+TorchBraid uses direct GPU communication when running simulations on GPUs.
 For this, Torchbraid requires a CUDA-aware MPI version ( see [here](https://developer.nvidia.com/blog/introduction-cuda-aware-mpi/) or [here](https://www.open-mpi.org/faq/?category=runcuda) for more information).
 A simple first test to determine if your system supports CUDA-aware MPI is to execute the command